anandjanki/thoughtart/content/courses/add-math/indices-and-surds/working-with-surds/index.md

 {{< /katex >}}

 It turns out that the Golden Ratio occurs in some very interesting places in nature:

  * The ratio of the diagonal of a regular pentagon to its side happens to be in the Golden Ratio.
  * The ratio of successive numbers of the Fibbonacci sequence is approximately equal to \\(\varphi \\).
- * What's more many flowers have *learnt* over the years (millions and millions of years of evolution) that the best way to organize the seeds on its surface is using the Golden Ratio!!
+ * What's more, many flowers have *learnt* over the years (millions and millions of years of evolution) that the best way to organize the seeds on its surface is using the Golden Ratio!!

 Here is a video that showcases why this is so:
 {{< youtube id="sj8Sg8qnjOg" >}}